 \section{Abstract}

 We associate two modules, the $G$-parking critical module and the toppling critical module, to an undirected connected graph $G$.
-We establish a Tutte-like short exact sequence relating the modules associated to $G$, an edge contraction $G/e$ and edge deletion $G \setminus e$ ($e$ is a non-bridge).
-As applications of these short exact sequences, we relate the vanishing of certain combinatorial invariants (the number of acyclic orientations on connected partition graphs satisfying a unique sink property) of $G/e$ to the equality of corresponding invariants of $G$ and $G \setminus e$.
-We also obtain a short proof of a theorem of Merino that the critical polynomial of a graph is an evaluation of its Tutte polynomial.
+The $G$-parking critical module and the toppling critical module are canonical modules (with suitable twists) of quotient rings of the well-studied $G$-parking function ideal and the toppling ideal, respectively.
+For each critical module, we establish a Tutte-like short exact sequence relating the modules associated to $G$, an edge contraction $G/e$ and an edge deletion $G \setminus e$ ($e$ is a non-bridge).
+We obtain purely combinatorial consequences of Tutte short exact sequences.
+For instance, we reprove a theorem of Merino that the critical polynomial of a graph is an evaluation of its Tutte polynomial, and relate the vanishing of certain combinatorial invariants (the number of acyclic orientations on connected partition graphs satisfying a unique sink property) of $G/e$ to the equality of the corresponding invariants of $G$ and $G \setminus e$.